feiltom/alfix/README.md

 And finally, at best Alfix can only be as correct as the source data on eLearn.
 There are bugs, typos and other mistakes in it too.

+Some known issues and future plans are listed in the project [TODO](TODO.md).
-Bug reports and feature requests on the GitLab issue tracker are welcome, just keep in mind this is a hobby project done on my scarce free time and resources.
+Bug reports and other feature requests on the GitLab issue tracker are welcome, just keep in mind this is a hobby project done on my scarce free time and resources.